albinstman/blog/_posts/2024-04-07-tensors-in-qm.md

 $$ \overrightarrow{\boldsymbol{v}} = P(\overrightarrow{\boldsymbol{v_1}})\overrightarrow{\boldsymbol{v_1}} + P(\overrightarrow{\boldsymbol{v_2}})\overrightarrow{\boldsymbol{v_2}} + P(\overrightarrow{\boldsymbol{v_3}})\overrightarrow{\boldsymbol{v_3}} + \ ...$$

-This is all the details we need to begin our talk about tensors!
+This is all the details we need to begin our talk about **tensors**!

 ---